Curriculum

 Unit Launch, The Articles of Confederation (Q1)

 Students review the Unit Guide and Storyboard, and learn the story of the Articles of Confederation.
-They summarize the story with “Because – But – So” sentences.
+They tell the story back with “Because – But – So” sentences.

 Writing The Constitution Lesson Two

-Students learn the story of Shays’s Rebellion and tell it back using a 4-Box Storyboard.
+Students learn the story of Shays’s Rebellion and tell it back using a Four Box Storyboard.

 Writing The Constitution Lesson Three